TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 9/Matthew 9.1.md

 ---

-And he entered into a boat, and crossed over, and came into his own city.
+He entered into a boat, and crossed over, and came into his own city.